DEADLINE TO APPLY IS MONDAY, APRIL 30

-The AAJA Sports Task Force will cover the registration cost for fellows to attend the 2018 AAJA national convention in Houston (August 8-11).
-For more information, visit the conference website here: https://www.aaja18.org/.
+AAJA STF will cover registration costs for fellows to attend the 2018 AAJA national convention in Houston (August 8-11).
+For more information, please visit the convention website here: https://www.aaja18.org/.

 Applicants are encouraged to apply for the Jimmie & Suey Fong Yee Scholarship for further financial aid covering travel and lodging to the 2018 AAJA national convention.
 To apply, visit the scholarship page here: https://www.aaja.org/jimmie-suey-fong-yee-scholarship.

 Dat Winning will work with fellows to create an editorial calendar for their stories.
 Fellows are asked to meet set deadlines or risk losing their stipend and position in the fellowship.

 Fellows are asked to be available to attend the 2018 AAJA national convention to qualify for the fellowship.